into your inbox

 Three sets later, Leconte had defeated Sampras in straight sets 6-4, 7-5, 6-3.

 “I told you so,” he said to Forget.

-In 1992, Leconte would receive a wild card to attend Roland-Garros, where he would achieve his last remarkable Grand Slam performance by reaching the semi-finals (defeated by Petr Korda, 6-2, 7-6, 6-3).
-He would claim the ninth and last title of his career in Halle in 1993 (defeating Andrei Medvedev in the final, 6-2, 6-3).
+In 1992, Leconte would receive a wild card for Roland-Garros, where he would achieve his last remarkable Grand Slam result by reaching the semi-finals (defeated by Petr Korda, 6-2, 7-6, 6-3).
+He would claim the ninth and final title of his career in Halle in 1993 (defeating Andrei Medvedev in the final, 6-2, 6-3).

 Pete Sampras would recover from this nightmare and become world No 1 in 1993.
 He would set a record of 14 Grand Slam titles claimed during his career, triumphing seven times at Wimbledon, five times at Flushing Meadows and twice in Australia, but at Roland-Garros, his best performance would remain a semi-final reached in 1996.